framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 One of the advantages of using reshade over other post processing softwares (besides the obvious realtime post processing) is the use of the depth buffer.
 With a depth buffer effects like depth of field became second nature where if you would want to apply said effect with another software not only it will take way more time, but it would probably won't look as good as it does.

 - [**CinematicDOF**](https://github.com/FransBouma/OtisFX/blob/master/Shaders/CinematicDOF.fx): Based on various scientific papers.
 The most "realistic" and used one depth of field effect.
 It has near plane bleed, configurable highlights, high performance, easy to use focusing code and great bokeh.
 Please see the [Full guide on this site](Shaders/cinematicdof.htm).
+- [**LightDOF**](https://github.com/Otakumouse/stormshade/blob/master/v4.X/reshade-shaders/Shader%20Library/Alternate/LightDoF.fx): Doesnt tank performance and easy to configure.
 - [**quintDoF**](https://github.com/martymcmodding/qUINT/blob/master/Shaders/qUINT_dof.fx): Depth of Field shader that aspires to give movie-quality bokeh blur to video games.
 It provides a very high quality DoF effect with artistic controls, ideal for both screenshots and gameplay.
 The bokeh discs it produces can be polygonal, circular and anything in between, it also features a disc occlusion feature (where the bokeh discs look like a boolean intersection between 2 circles) and chromatic aberration at bokeh shape edges.
 This is done by a unique gradient-based algorithm that has a very low constant cost ignorant of scene complexity or blur settings.
 To prohibit focused areas from bleeding their color into blurred areas the shader employs a highly sophisticated solution that is capable of mitigating this artifact completely without the overhead of common solutions that also mostly underperform.
-- [**LightDOF**](https://github.com/Otakumouse/stormshade/blob/master/v4.X/reshade-shaders/Shader%20Library/Alternate/LightDoF.fx): Doesnt tank performance and easy to configure.

 ## Deband
 - [**Deband**](https://github.com/crosire/reshade-shaders): Have you ever seen gradients that don't seamlessly blend into each other?
 That's called banding.
 It happens when there aren't enough tones available to recreate a seamless gradation.
 This shader is ment to fix that.
 Be sure to grab the one linked since it has an option to adjust the depth of where the shader should act (since most of the time it should be applied only in backgrounds).
 Deband is part of the official Reshade shaders the Reshade installer will install for you always.

-(Do check if there is a newer version of the shader in the official repo)

 - [**qUINT_deband.fx**](https://github.com/martymcmodding/qUINT/blob/master/Shaders/qUINT_deband.fx): Fixes blocky color gradients and breaks up crushed texture detail.

 # Screenshotting